angular/angular/aio/content/guide/app-shell.md

 </code-example>

-For more information about this command see [App shell command](cli/generate#app-shell-command).
+For more information about this command, see [App shell command](cli/generate#app-shell-command).

 After running this command you can see that the `angular.json` configuration file has been updated to add two new targets, with a few other changes.